D3adP3nguin/ipk-repo-generator/README.md

 ### Manual Script Execution

-If you want to run the scripts manually on your local machine:
+If you prefer to run the scripts manually on your local machine instead of using the GitHub Actions workflow, follow these steps:

 1. **Generate Packages file:**